 What are the different types of PCOS?

-Across both conventional and functional medicine, PCOS is sorted into different types of PCOS.
+Across both conventional and functional medicine, the syndrome is sorted into different types of PCOS.

 In conventional medicine, these types are A, B, C and D and are dependent on the three diagnostic criteria: irregular periods/irregular ovulation, signs of high testosterone and polycystic ovarian morphology.

-Alternatively, in functional medicine, PCOS is again sorted into four types but by “root cause”.
-These four types of PCOS are inflammatory, adrenal, and insulin-resistant PCOS.
+Alternatively, in functional medicine, the syndrome is again sorted into four types but by “root cause”.
+These four types are inflammatory, adrenal, and insulin-resistant PCOS.

 Although everyone’s symptoms are unique and individual management is key, there are some general management techniques that are generally beneficial for most people with PCOS.